ricdezen/ray-tracy/README.md

     [here](https://www.glfw.org/docs/latest/compile.html).
 Windows should be ok.
 - [Vulkan](https://vulkan.lunarg.com/sdk/home) must be installed via the SDK.
     The `VULKAN_SDK` environment variable must be set to the root of the Vulkan installation for CMake to find it.
+The Windows installer sets it automatically.